LilianBernot/TP_optim/README.md

 - changed double loops to 1 : instead or reading with i being width and j being height, we directly go with k going from 0 to width*height.
 - changed read and write : replace fread/fwrite calls for single bytes with block reads and writes.
 These reduce the number of system calls.
 - Loop up : use block read instead of byte by byte.
+- Btter malloc : improve how they are given.